marionbarker/loopdocs/docs/gh-actions/gh-first-time.md

 If you have created a `Loop app` in *App Store Connect* before, skip ahead to [Create Certificates](#create-certificates).

-If have previously used some kind of remote build, like `diawi` or `TestFlight`, you may have your Loop in the *App Store* but can't see it.
+If have previously used some kind of remote build, like `diawi` or `TestFlight`, you may have your *Loop* app in the *App Store* but can't see it.
 Don't worry - there are instructions for this case.

 1. Open this link: [`App Store Connect / Apps`](https://appstoreconnect.apple.com/apps) to view your apps; log in if needed.
     * If you have never added an app to *App Store Connect*, you will not see the icons inside the red rectangle and should keep going, although some people report the search icon shows up for them